Not-So-Fun Run: Joggers In 'Gerrymander 5K' Must Run Oddly Shaped Route

 Kennedy and his family and friends used a bucket of sidewalk chalk to draw the sinuous district boundary through the community.
 Then his wife, Cinnamon, also an artist and musician, had a different idea to demonstrate the line's strange shape.

 "My wife said, 'People in this community love 5Ks. ...
-Why not make the district line a racecourse and have people out there on it so they can see and experience the problem?'"
-Kennedy told Runner's World.
+Why not make the district line a racecourse and have people out there on it so they can see and experience the problem?' " Kennedy told Runner's World.
 "I thought that was brilliant."

-Though the district's boundary will make for a notably strange racecourse, the Brennan Center's Li says that funny-shaped districts are a symptom of a problem — not the problem itself.
+Though the district's boundary will make for a notably strange racecourse, the Brennan Center's Li says that funny-shape districts are a symptom of a problem — not the problem itself.

 After all, North Carolina's 10th and 11th don't look especially strange by the standards of American congressional districts.